worldmaking/datt3074/index.md

 A lot of sound synthesis technology innovation has been inspired by science fiction, or indeed has pioneered science fiction!
 Sometimes these are also built from very meager resources.
 A wonderful example is the [soundtrack of the film Forbidden Planet](https://en.wikipedia.org/wiki/Forbidden_Planet#Soundtrack) from **1956**.

+---youtube:AMR75C_zfso

 > "Forbidden Planet's innovative electronic music score (credited as "electronic tonalities") was composed by [Bebe and Louis Barron](https://en.wikipedia.org/wiki/Bebe_and_Louis_Barron).
 It is credited with being the first completely electronic film score, preceding the development of analog synthesizers by Robert Moog and Don Buchla in the early 1960s.
 Using ideas and procedures from the book *Cybernetics: Or Control and Communication in the Animal and the Machine (1948)* by the mathematician and electrical engineer Norbert Wiener, Louis Barron constructed his own electronic circuits that he used to generate the score's "bleeps, blurps, whirs, whines, throbs, hums, and screeches".
 By following the equations presented in the book, Louis was able to build electronic circuits that he manipulated to generate sounds.
 Most of the production was not scripted or notated in any way.
 The circuit generated sound was not treated as notes, but instead as "actors".

----youtube:AMR75C_zfso

-Create your own "electronic tonalities" for an alien world, e.g.
+**The assignment**: Create your own "electronic tonalities" for an alien world, e.g.
 - create the music of an alien race, or of their advanced technologies
 - or, create the sounds of an alien world or ecosystem